matesh/mqttk/README.md

 and the free version is no longer maintained.
 Since upgrading my computer, it was crashing every 2 minutes, practically becoming useless.
-I always found it more useful than other MQTT GUI clients, which mostly update the values of topics as they come in, in my work, being able to track message exchange over time is equally as important as the content of the messages themselves.
+I always found it more useful than other MQTT GUI clients, which mostly update the values of topics as they come in, in my work, being able to track message exchange over time is as important as the content of the messages themselves.

 Since there is no other similar tool out there, I decided to make my own and share it with